TylorS/reginn/README.md

 introduces zero new syntax to your application and only adds some lego-like functions that can be composed together to create your application.

+This library is written in TypeScript and is highly recommended when writing your applications!

 ## This is for me!
 ```sh
 npm install --save reginn